Low-code Programming: The Excel of the Future

 No-code programming simplifies the development process because it does not include the option to customize the business logic.
 It is like Excel in that it looks good for simple operations, but the high-level mathematical calculations and presentations are available only for certain common usages.

 You don’t need years of education to build a website with a no-code platform.
 Nor do you need any experience with programming.
 These platforms are based upon a visual interface that enables the user to establish the steps for the processes that they desire.
-The fact that non-programmers can use no-code platforms to create an app has added a new term to the tech lexicon: “gentleman programmers”.
+The fact that non-programmers can use no-code platforms to create an app has added a new term to the tech lexicon: “citizen developer”.

 The problem is that there are finite numbers of templates and components.
 If there is not a perfect fit, then there is no recourse for customization.